NetSec-Focus/netsec-focus.github.io/_drafts/2019-01-29-An_Adventure_to_Try_Harder_Tjnulls_OSCP_Journey.markdown

 •	A set of videos to go along with the course material
 •	VPN connection pack to access the PWK lab environment

 For the first few days I will admit the pdf can be dry with the content provided but if you watch the videos with it can be very enjoyable.
 The exercises were super fun as well and when you do them document them as well.
 When I finished the videos and manual, I went through some of the sections that I felt weak on to hone my skills on them.
 For instance, I went through the buffer overflow section many times just to understand the process of it.
 If you are just starting out then you will certainly enjoy the exercises as much I did because they are direct walkthroughs of how to complete each exercise step by step.
-Seriously, I have to give my props to offsec because they definitely put the time and energy to make it easy and clear to understand the material.
-If you get stuck or are having issues with your exercises remember to check the offsec forum because there may be a chance that other students could be having the same issues as well.
+Seriously, I have to give my props to Offsec because they definitely put the time and energy to make it easy and clear to understand the material.
+If you get stuck or are having issues with your exercises remember to check the Offsec forum because there may be a chance that other students could be having the same issues as well.

-As an extra bonus offsec allows you to get extra points if you document your walkthrough of exploiting 10 systems and all of the exercises.
+As an extra bonus Offsec allows you to get extra points if you document your walkthrough of exploiting 10 systems and all of the exercises.
 The max score you can get for doing this is 5 points depending on how well you documented your exercises and 10 lab boxes.
 I did the documentation for this to obtain the extra 5 points since it could come in handy but also it is a great way to improve your documentation skills.
 This is extremely important because you will have to write a report at the end of your OSCP exam as well.
 The lab report took me a total of 25 hours (Over 5 Days) to document.

 ### PWK Lab Network:

 Now comes the lab network!
 This part of the course is the best part in my opinion and I got extremely addicted to it.
 Over 50 lab machines in 3 separate networks (Public, IT, Dev, and Admin) that you get to hack…let the fun begin!
 I spent a total of 127 hours in the PWK Lab network and I was able to pwn the entire lab network in 28 days.
 The labs are super addicting for sure because each box has its own range of difficulty that can be extremely easy to the point where you can get extremely frustrated.
 I remember owning 17 boxes in 14 hours for one day and then getting stuck on a system in the admin network for 3 days straight.

 Each machine will test your ability to from understanding the lessons taught from the course content but even your research ability as well.
 This is where you get to build your own methodology when you attack these machines and remember everyone has their own different methodology.
 In addition, your ability to google-fu will help you tremendously here to identify new techniques, tools, understanding services, and learning more about the operating systems itself.
 After you own a machine make sure you document everything you did to obtain a shell or even how you priv esc to obtain a full shell.
-You will realize that there is not just one way to own a machine as each machine in the PWK can have multiple attack vectors.
+You will realize that there is not just one way to own a machine as each machine in PWK can have multiple attack vectors.

 Things to keep in mind when you are attempting the lab network: